TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 instance CatchableError AvroError
 ```

 Finally, we need to add this class to the `SomeError` type.

-Since `CatchableError` is pretty generic, I also found it was convenient to move every other constraint I had on `SomeError`—`Show`, `RenderError`, `ToJSON`... etc—to be a superclass of `CatchableError`.
-This is purely a stylistic choice and you could accomplish exactly the same kind of consolidation with a type constraint synonym instead.
+Since `CatchableError` is pretty generic, it is also convenient to move every other constraint from `SomeError`—`Show`, `RenderError`, `ToJSON`... etc—to be a superclass of `CatchableError`.
+This is purely a stylistic choice and you could accomplish exactly the same effect with a type synonym instead.

 These changes give us the following definition of `SomeError`: